eunicelimying-spec/ml_project/README.md

 - Nur Fatiha Binti Burahim
 - Ayu Nabiha Binti Jamalludin

+## How to Run Google Colab
+1. Open the notebook in Google Colab
+2. Upload StudentPerformanceFactors.csv
+3. Run all cells
+4. View evaluation results and graphs

 ## Results
 The project evaluates multiple machine learning models to identify the best-performing classifier for predicting student academic success.